stevehanstudio/piRNA_workflow/README.md

 For detailed usage, see [WORKFLOW_MANAGER.md](WORKFLOW_MANAGER.md).

+## 🎯 Development Priorities

+### **Current Status**
+- ✅ **CHIP-seq Pipeline**: Fully converted and production-ready
+- ✅ **totalRNA-seq Pipeline**: Fully converted and production-ready
+- 📋 **piRNA-seq Pipeline**: **Next priority** - ready to begin conversion

+### **Confirmed Next Steps**
+The **piRNA-seq Pipeline** has been confirmed as the next workflow to convert from shell scripts to Snakemake.
+This decision is based on:

+1. **Logical progression**: Builds on the completed CHIP-seq and totalRNA-seq workflows
+2. **Shared resources**: Can leverage existing genome files, indexes, and scripts
+3. **Workflow integration**: Will complete the core trio of sequencing analysis pipelines
+4. **User demand**: piRNA analysis is a key component of the original research

+### **piRNA-seq Conversion Plan**
+When ready to begin, the piRNA-seq conversion will include:
+- Analysis of existing shell scripts from the original repository
+- Creation of Snakemake workflow structure
+- Development of conda environment definitions
+- Integration with shared resources and existing workflows
+- Comprehensive documentation and testing

 ## 🔄 Relationship to Original Work

 This project is a **modernization and extension** of the original work by [Luo et al. 2025](https://www.sciencedirect.com/science/article/pii/S1097276523007979?dgcid=coauthor) and the [Peng-He-Lab/Luo_2025_piRNA repository](https://github.com/Peng-He-Lab/Luo_2025_piRNA).